 But now, in her fifties, in an empty nest, she is retraining as an interior designer.
 She has decided to start fresh, work from the bottom up, and fuel her creativity through this new career.

 And there’s no shortage of other inspiring examples.
-Steve Jobs was a college school drop out, and Julia Child didn’t publish her first cookbook until aged 49.
-And one of my personal favorites, Kathryn Joosten.
+Steve Jobs was a college school drop out, and Julia Child didn’t publish her first cookbook until age 49.
+And one of my personal favourites, Kathryn Joosten.
 Joosten became famous in her 60s for her role in West Wing, after beginning her acting career at 53.